mattermost/mattermost-developer-documentation/site/content/contribute/more-info/getting-started/test-guideline.md

 - Tests should be made at the most effective and lowest possible level, but if it requires too much effort or complicated setup to accomplish at a unit test level, it would be best to skip and assess feasibility on the next level such as integration or end-to-end testing.
 - Mocks and test helpers.
 - Types only.
-- Interfaces only or interfaces to other repositories, such as with private Enterprise via “einterfaces”.
+- Interfaces only or interfaces to other repositories, such as with private Enterprise via “interfaces”.
 - End-to-end tests codebase.
 - Automatically generated code for database migrations, store layers, etc.
 - External dependencies, modules, imports, or vendors.